EclipseFdn/hugo-solstice-theme/README.md

 Have a bug or a feature request?
 Please search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/eclipsefdn/hugo-solstice-theme/issues/new).

+## Known issues

+- Versions of Hugo 0.60 and beyond do not support raw HTML in markdown files by default.
+To enable this feature, unsafe HTML rendering can be enabled in the Goldmark engine in the site configuration.
+This is not recommended as it exposes rendered content vulnerable to injected content on the site.

 ## Author

 **Christopher Guindon (Eclipse Foundation)**